bdmagnuson/hsrdl/README.md

 # TODO #
 * Properties that support more than one type on RHS
-* More property assignment validation
-  * Post assigns to non dynamic properties
+* Catch post assigns to non dynamic properties
 * Catch field instances outside a Reg
-* Restore external interfaces
 * Signal components
+* Preprocessor directives

 ## Currently unsupported properties ##
 *    async